thesassway/thesassway.com/source/advanced/how-to-programtically-go-from-one-color-to-another-in-sass.html.markdown

 ## Final thoughts

-Even though I couldn't use the `color-diff()` function in my project, I still found the whole excercise quite valuable.
+Even though I couldn't use the `color-diff()` function in my project, I still found the whole exercise quite valuable.
 After all, I got a great blog post out of this!
 It's also been interesting to study how you can morph one color into another one.

 What do you think of all this?
 Have you found interesting ways to morph and use color in your own projects?

 I hope you've enjoyed this experiment!
 If you'd like to play with the code in this project, check out [this Sassmeister gist](http://sassmeister.com/gist/8668994).
 Cheers!

-On a side note, Brandon Mathis has also worked on [Color Hacker](https://github.com/imathis/color-hacker), a Compass extension providing some advanced color functions for disecting your own color schemes.
+On a side note, Brandon Mathis has also worked on [Color Hacker](https://github.com/imathis/color-hacker), a Compass extension providing some advanced color functions for dissecting your own color schemes.